-ARTH2103 Genres of Art Writing

-Staff Contact: Dr Joanna Mendelssohn
+Genres of Art Writing Staff Contact: Joanna Mendelssohn CP15 S2 HPW3 Prerequisite: ARTH1001 and ARTH1005, or special permission

 This subject examines different genres of writing on the visual arts, with an emphasis on contemporary practices.
 Newspaper reviews, journal criticism, scholarly catalogue essays, 'in house' catalogue notes, 'coffee table' art books and collaborative works between artists and writers are studied in terms of their connections to other genres of writing (for example 'journalese', fictional narrative, descriptive prose).
 The subject looks at these writings within specific cultural fields and their assumed sets of values.
 It also demonstrates how such categories play an active role in the shaping and production of meanings in art.